 Estimated time: At least two FTEs

-Positions that may require: Content writers/producers, SEO/SEM specialists, social media specialists, email marketing specialists and bloggers
+Positions that may be needed: content writers/producers, SEO/SEM specialists, social media specialists, email marketing specialists and bloggers.

 Implementing a content strategy involves: